 Ease of Use

 Being able to unlace the Summit County down to the eyelets allows the user to easily slip into the boot, especially since it is so wide.
-It's an easier boot to put on and lace up than the Vasque Snowburban II, or The North Face Chilkat 400, though it is not nearly as easy to get and out of as the Bogs or Blundstone models.
+It's an easier boot to put on and lace up than the Vasque Snowburban II, or The North Face Chilkat 400, though it is not nearly as easy to get and out of as the Bogs or Blundstone slip-on models.
 We had mixed feelings about the lacing system, as we found it difficult to tighten up the laces around the midfoot.

 The Summit County boots are relatively easy to use with their traditional lacing system and large opening to slip a foot into.